 - 1 cup old fashioned oatmeal

 - 1 cup buttermilk

 - 1 egg lightly beaten

 - ¼ cup butter melted

-- Preheat oven to 350º.
+- Preheat oven to 450º.
 Line 12 standard muffin cups with paper liners.

-- With an electric mixer, beat cream cheese, sugar and vanilla until combined and set aside.
+- In a different bowl, beat the cream cheese, sugar and vanilla with a hand mixer until combined and creamy.

-- Using a 2 tablespoon ice cream scoop, scoop 2 tablespoons of batter into each muffin cup.
-Top with 1 ½ to 2 tablespoons cream cheese mixture.
-Top with 2 tablespoons of remaining batter.
-They will be full.
+- Using a 2 tablespoon ice cream scoop, and add a scoop of batter into each muffin cup.
+Top with 2 tablespoons of the cream cheese mixture.
+Add 2 tablespoons of the oatmeal batter to the top.

 - Bake for 5 minutes at 450º then turn down the oven to 350º and continue baking for an additional 15 minutes.
 A toothpick inserted in the center should come out clean.

 - If you don’t use muffin liners, then spray the muffin tins with cooking spray.